Modeling Emotions and Ethics with Large Language Models: Introduction

+During the development of SocraSynth \cite{ChangSocraSynthCSCI2003}, a multi-LLM debate framework, we encountered a challenge in modeling the emotional dimension of a debate, specifically ``contentiousness.''
+We observed that debates with low contentiousness tended to resemble casual conversations, lacking the depth and breadth necessary for comprehensive exploration of a topic.
+In essence, a multi-agent debate (MAD), e.g., \cite{abdelnabi2024cooperation,chan2023chateval,fu2023improving,Li_2023,liang2023encouraging,michael2023debate,smit2024going}, without fine-tuning linguistic behaviors can resemble classical ensemble learning techniques, such as bagging \cite{breiman1996bagging} or mixtures of experts \cite{JacobMixturesExperts1991}, which primarily leverage the diversity of errors across models to improve overall task performance, but may not necessarily lead to deeper insights or novel perspectives.

+We discovered that, at least in the initial stages of a debate, it's crucial for participating LLMs to maintain firm stances and present supporting arguments.
+This allows for a wide range of perspectives to be introduced, fostering a deeper understanding of the issue at hand.
+Through analysis, reasoning, and refutation of these arguments, the debate can then progress towards a more informed conclusion \cite{EVINCEChang2024}.
+In the final stages of a debate, reducing the level of contentiousness can facilitate a more conciliatory atmosphere, encouraging productive compromises and generating outputs that effectively support human decision-making.
+This dynamic modulation of contentiousness throughout the debate allows for a balanced approach that combines rigorous exploration with collaborative synthesis.

+Before directly incorporating ``contentiousness'' into the initial 4k token context window of SocraSynth, we investigated whether GPT could adapt its linguistic style to reflect varying levels of contentiousness through in-context learning.
+In-context learning, popularized by using examples to teach LLMs new tasks, has been theorized to alter the Bayesian conditions of an LLM \cite{EVINCEChang2024}.
+This is based on the premise that contextual information can influence Bayesian priors, thus changing the resulting predictions \cite{xie2021explanation}.

+Our prior experience in applying in-context learning to various domains, such as improving disease diagnosis accuracy \cite{SocraHealth2023} and reducing bias in Wikipedia and news articles \cite{MirrorChang2024}, led us to explore its potential for a critical aspect of AI: addressing AI safety and safeguarding ethics \cite{Bengio_2024}.
+We hypothesized that if emotions could be effectively modeled within LLMs, unethical behaviors driven by ``negative'' emotions could be mitigated by steering the model towards ``positive'' emotional expressions.

-These questions aim to deepen our understanding of how LLMs can not only mimic but also ethically engage in human-like emotional responses, enhancing their applicability in sensitive and complex interaction scenarios.
-The findings related to the first question are detailed in \cite{ChangSocraSynthCSCI2003}.
-This paper addresses the remaining inquiries.
+This new direction sparked several key research questions: \begin{enumerate} \item What set of emotions should an LLM consider modeling? \item How can we model emotions and ethics in a quantifiable and adaptable manner? \item How do emotional states and ethical considerations influence an LLM's next-token generation? \end{enumerate} These questions aim to deepen our understanding of how LLMs can not only mimic but also ethically engage in human-like emotional responses, enhancing their applicability in sensitive and complex interaction scenarios.